 During the process of planning, I found myself adding up costs that weren’t really even a reflection of the wedding we wanted to have.
-What I really needed to do was work out realistically what we could afford and what timeline we were comfortable with.
+What I really needed to do was work out really what we could afford and what timeline we were comfortable with.

 Not try and plan the wedding I thought everyone else wanted that really, I could not afford.